citcit/standingwave/README.txt

 DOCUMENTATION

+Take a look at doc/index.html!

-There is no free-standing documentation as yet, but the code is extensively commented, there is a unit test suite, and the example programs exercise most aspects of the library.
+Also, the code is extensively commented, there is a unit test suite, and the example programs exercise most aspects of the library.

 CONTRIBUTIONS WELCOME